Type 1 Diabetes Treatment with Artificial Pancreas: Benefits, Process & Future

 What Makes the Artificial Pancreas Different from an Insulin Pump?

 While both devices help manage blood sugar, the Artificial Pancreas goes a step further by using smart algorithms to automatically adjust insulin delivery based on real-time glucose levels from a sensor.
-In contrast, traditional insulin pumps require manual input or pre-programmed schedules.
+Traditional insulin pumps require manual input or pre-programmed schedules.
 The Artificial Pancreas offers a more natural, automated way to control diabetes, reducing the burden on patients and minimizing fluctuations.

 Can Artificial Pancreas Technology Be Used for Type 2 Diabetes?